alienatiz/TMS-AutoCrawler/README.md

 * schedules
 * datetime
 * time
+* lxml

+If you run this script on Linux, you should install the libraries in below:
+* urllib3
+* schedule

 ## Please note
 * The crawled data contains Korean.
 To save this data as csv data, the **encoding format** must be set to '**utf-8-sig**'.